-4. A user has accidentally removed the boot logical volume from the system.
-In order to re-create the boot's logical volume, which of the following procedures should be performed?

-A.Create the LV hd5 on rootvg on the edge, then run bosboot.

-B.Create a logical volume called hd5 within the rootvg, and reboot the system.

-C.Create a file system mounted on /blv and copy /unix file into the /blv directory.

-D.Reconfigure a logical volume called hd5 on hdisk0, with the same size as the root file system.

-5. A system administrator has a system where the file systems are much larger than they need to be.
-In order to allow the file systems to be created with the smallest size when the backup is restored, which of the following procedures should occur before or after performing the mksysb system backup?

-A.Before performing the mksysb backup, edit the image.data file and set EXACT_FIT=yes.

-B.Before performing the mksysb backup, edit the bosinst.data file and set INSTALL_METHOD=reduce.

-C.Before performing the mksysb backup, edit the bosinst.data file and set EXISTING_SYSTEM_OVERWRITE=yes.

-D.After booting from the mksysb, choose the menu option to shrink file systems.

-6. A volume group, appvg, on hdisk4 contains all of the application data.
+- 4. A user has accidentally removed the boot logical volume from the system.
+In order to re-create the boot logical volume, which of the following procedures should be performed? - A.Create hd5 on a physical partition in the rootvg volume group. - B.Create a logical volume called hd5 within the rootvg, and reboot the system. - C.Create a file system mounted on /blv and copy /unix file into the /blv directory. - D.Reconfigure a logical volume called hd5 on hdisk0, with the same size as the root (/) file system. - 5.
+A system administrator has a system where the file systems are much larger than they need to be.
+In order to allow the file systems to be created with the smallest size when the backup is restored, which of the following procedures should occur before or after performing the mksysb system backup? - A.Before performing the mksysb backup, edit the image.data file and set EXACT_FIT=yes. - B.Before performing the mksysb backup, edit the bosinst.data file and set INSTALL METHOD=reduce. - C.Before performing the mksysb backup, edit the bosinst.data file and set EXISTING_SYSTEM_OVERWRITE=yes. - D.After booting from the ${\tt mksysb}$, choose the menu option to shrink file systems. - 6.
+A volume group, appvg, on hdisk4 contains all of the application data.
 The disk that contains this volume group must be moved to another system.
 Which of the following groups of commands, in the order specified, will remove the disk and volume group definitions from the current system?

+'''

-A.exportvg appvg / varyoffvg appvg / rmdev -l hdisk4 $B. {\tt reducevg}$ appvg / varyoffvg appvg / exportvg appvg C.reducevg appvg / exportvg appvg / varyoffvg appvg $D.\ensuremath{varyoffvg}$ appvg / export vg appvg / mdev -l hdisk4 -d
+A.exportvg appvg / varyoffvg appvg / rmdev -l hdisk4

-7. A system administrator must perform disaster recovery onto a smaller system.
-The original rootvg drive was 4.5GB and is being replaced with a 1.0 GB drive.
-Which of the following procedures should be performed before performing the backup to make sure that the mksysb restores on the 1.0 GB disk?

-A.Edit the image.data file and set FS_COMPRESS=yes for each file system.

-B.Edit the image.data file and set UPPER_BOUND=4 for each logical volume.

-C.Edit the image.data file and change the PP_SIZE for each logical volume to 4 MB.

-D.Edit the image.data file and divide the logical partition number for each logical volume by 2.
+'''

+B.reducevg appvg / varyoffvg appvg / exportvg appvg

+C.reducevg appvg / exportvg appvg / varyoffvg appvg

+D.varyoffvg appvg / exportvg appvg / rmdev -l hdisk4 -d

-8. The disk, hdisk4, contains the volume group, appvg.
+7. The disk, hdisk4, contains the volume group named appvg.
 The disk is physically attached to the system.
 Now the disk and volume group must be configured so they are available to the system.
 Which of the following group of commands, in the order given, should be run to successfully complete the configuration?

-A.mkdev / mkvg / varyonvg
+''' A.mkdev / mkvg / varyonvg

-B.cfgmgr / importvg / varyonvg (on pre-AIX 4.3 systems)
+B.cfgmgr / importvg / varyonvg (on pre-AIX Version 4.3 systems)

 C.cfgmgr / varyonvg / importvg

-D.extendvg / importvg / varyonvg
+D.extendvg / importvg / varyonvg '''